 Rules surrounding the transport of goods across borders continue to differ across the country, with some authorities allowing any items to be imported or exported, while others only permit certain goods such as food or oil to be moved across.
-Consistent with previous months during COVID-19, some points of entry operate on certain business days only took place between November and December 2020.
+Consistent with previous months during COVID-19, some points of entry operate on certain business days only.